-As stated above, discipline consequences will not be deferred pending the outcome of an appeal of an extended suspension or expulsion to the Regional Executive Director, Regional Superintendent, Superintendent, or Board.
+As stated above, discipline consequences will not be deferred pending the outcome of an appeal of an expulsion to the Regional Executive Director, Regional Superintendent, Superintendent, or Board.

 Except when required by law, students will not earn academic credit during a period of expulsion.